gvwilson/teachtogether.tech/_chapters_en/classroom.md

 > Mac OS than on Linux, while the "minimize window" controls and
 > behavior on Windows are different from those on other platforms.

-You can try using tools like [Docker](http://docker.com) to put virtual machines on learners' computers to reduce installation problems, but those introduce problems of their own.
+You can try using tools like [Docker][docker] to put virtual machines on learners' computers to reduce installation problems, but those introduce problems of their own.
 Older or smaller machines simply aren't fast enough to run them, learners often struggle to switch back and forth between two different sets of keyboard shortcuts for things like copying and pasting, and even competent practitioners will become confused about what exactly is happening where.

 All of this is so complicated that many teachers now use browser-based tools instead.
 This solves the installation issues, but makes the class dependent on institutional WiFi (which can be of highly variable quality).
-It also doesn't satisfy adult learners' desire to leave with their own machines ready for real-world use, but as cloud-native development tools like [Glitch](https://glitch.com/) enter widespread use, that is less and less important.
+It also doesn't satisfy adult learners' desire to leave with their own machines ready for real-world use, but as cloud-native development tools like [Glitch][glitch] enter widespread use, that is less and less important.

 ## Other Teaching Practices {#s:classroom-practices}